misiektoja/steam_monitor/README.md

 pip install steam_monitor
 ```

-Then answer a few questions and it writes a ready-to-run configuration:
+The guided setup asks a few questions and writes a ready-to-run configuration:

 ```sh
 steam_monitor --setup